yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication.md

 type: docs
 ---

+By default, YugabyteDB provides synchronous replication and strong consistency across geo-distributed data centers.
+However, many use cases do not require synchronous replication or justify the additional complexity and operating costs associated with managing three or more data centers.
+A cross-cluster (xCluster) deployment provides asynchronous replication across two data centers or cloud regions.
 Using an xCluster deployment, you can use unidirectional (master-follower) or bidirectional (multi-master) asynchronous replication between two universes (aka data centers).

 For information on xCluster deployment architecture and replication scenarios, see [xCluster replication](../../../architecture/docdb-replication/async-replication/).